 - Some Updates from Jun 7, 2020, 8:08am

-As some people have been arguing over the so-called “ethical licenses” such as the Hippocratic License or MongoDB’s Server Side Public License, I don’t find that line of discussion particularly useful, but have started thinking more about what I’d like to see in a modern Free Culture license.
+As some people have argued over the so-called “ethical licenses” such as the Hippocratic License or MongoDB’s Server Side Public License, I don’t find that line of discussion particularly useful, but have started thinking more about what I’d like to see in a modern Free Culture license.

-To be clear on my disinterest in the ethical licenses, I sympathize with the desire, but don’t believe that a so-called “liberal” (in the sense of fewer terms, not social philosophy) software license is a useful way to enforce “good” behavior and that the whole space opens the door for regressive moralizing attached to code.
+To make my disinterest in the ethical licenses clear and specific, I sympathize with the desire, but don’t believe that a so-called “liberal” (in the sense of fewer terms, not social philosophy) software license makes a useful way to enforce “good” behavior and that the whole space opens the door for regressive moralizing attached to code.
 And that doesn’t even get into the strange compartmentalization that we often see outside of software, where philanthropic initiatives often enable and obscure the most unethical corporate behaviors.
 I would much rather see ethics become a part of the software industry instead of constantly disclaiming responsibilities.
-If a developer has the toolkit to refuse a task—not just because that work will hurt people, but because it’ll damage the developer’s career prospects—that’s a real solution.
+If a developer has the toolkit to refuse a task—not just because that work will hurt people, but because it’ll damage the developer’s career prospects—that becomes a real solution.

 That all said, this may never come to anything and I have no interest in pushing anything here, I’d like to kick around some ideas for a hypothetical Free Culture license of the future.

-As I mentioned early on in the life of this blog, the easiest way to envision a public license working and the easiest way to make it function in a court of law is to treat it and write it like a contract: If the recipient provides the consideration specified in the terms of the contract, then they receive a consideration in exchange, a trade of value.
+As I mentioned early on in the life of this blog, the easiest way to envision a public license working and the easiest way to make it function in a court of law involves treating it and writing it like a contract: If the recipient provides the consideration specified in the terms of the contract, then they receive a consideration in exchange, a trade of value.

-Too many licenses—particularly the “liberal” licenses—don’t have any mutual value exchanged.
-The code is given…and that’s it.
+Too many licenses—particularly the “liberal” licenses—don’t include any mutual value exchanged.
+The creator offers the code…and the “exchange” ends there.
 And I don’t think that makes them defensible in court, if it ever came to that.

-For thirty years, we’ve watched organizations create licenses and then turn around to tell us about all the kinds of works that their licenses should not be used for.
+For thirty years, we’ve watched organizations create licenses and then turn around to tell us about all the kinds of works for which their licenses should not apply.

-The Free Software Foundation’s original position was that we should only worry about software running on our personal, general-purpose computers.
-Art and text weren’t interesting.
-Firmware wasn’t interesting.
-Hardware wasn’t interesting.
-Servers weren’t interesting unless you were running them.
-Even high-level software wasn’t interesting, as long as it ran on a dedicated device where the users couldn’t easily run arbitrary software of their own.
-Some of those deficits became problems—TiVo’s use of Linux triggering the GNU GPL version 3 and the rise of interactive web sites triggering the GNU Affero GPLv3—while other issues are still ignored as someone else’s problem.
+The Free Software Foundation’s originally took the position that we should only worry about software running on our personal, general-purpose computers.
+Art and text should hold no interest.
+Firmware should hold no interest.
+Hardware should hold no interest.
+Servers should hold no interest…unless you ran those servers.
+Even high-level software should hold no interest, as long as it ran on a dedicated device where the users couldn’t easily run arbitrary software of their own.
+Some of those deficits became problems—TiVo’s use of Linux triggering the GNU GPL version 3 and the rise of interactive web sites triggering the GNU Affero GPLv3—while still ignoring other issues as someone else’s problem.

 Likewise, Creative Commons still firmly recommends against using their licenses for software.
-And there are unrelated open hardware licenses.
-And fonts.
+And unrelated open hardware licenses exist.
+The same goes for fonts.
 And games.
 And databases.
 Other licenses for specific varieties of work exist, too, many others.

-One of the reasons I lean so hard on the phrase “Free Culture” is that, while we tend to refer a lot to “free and open works” (for example, see FaOW, a catalog of such content), the idea of “open art” is…odd.
+One of the reasons I lean so hard on the phrase “Free Culture” comes from how, while we tend to refer a lot to “free and open works” (for example, see FaOW, a catalog of such content), the idea of “open art” seems…odd.

-For an easy example, we can classify Bicker as software, so we can figure out what its source code is easy to find.
-That’s why the term “open source” makes some sense, here.
+For an easy example, we can classify Bicker as software, so we can figure out what its source code consists of without much trouble.
+The term “open source” makes some sense, here, for that reason.

 However, now take Seeking Refuge, my novel.
-I make the Markdown files available and have an entire section describing the inspirations and sources of many of the elements that contributed to the creation of the story.
-Is that “open”?
+I make the Markdown files available and have an entire section describing the inspirations and sources of the elements that I recognize contributed to the creation of the story.
+Does that sufficiently “open” the story?
 Have I shown my “source code” for the novel?
-There’s an entire cultural context and life-long education that would make it difficult for someone to reproduce the final story.
+I have an entire cultural context and life-long education that would make it difficult for someone to reconstruct the final story from first principles.

 And now let’s take a step further and consider a photograph.
 Hang on, do I have a photograph that I can use as an example, here?
 Sure.
 Here.

-OK, that picture is now released, just like the rest of the blog, under a Creative Commons Attribution-Share Alike 4.0 International License, just like it says at the bottom of the page.
-I would call it “Free Culture,” to the extent that the picture is culture, but it’s not likely anybody’s definition of “open source,” because…there really isn’t any “source,” except if you count the full-resolution version from the camera.
-I was walking and, since I was carrying my camera with me, took a picture when I saw that angle, because I liked it and am pretty sure there are no copyright entanglements in showing just the bricks and foliage.
+OK, I have now released that picture—just like the rest of the blog—under a Creative Commons Attribution-Share Alike 4.0 International License, just like it says at the bottom of the page.
+Personally, I would call it “Free Culture,” to the extent that we can call the picture “culture,” but it doesn’t likely overlap anybody’s definition of “open source,” because…no real “source” exists to any significant extent, except if you count the full-resolution version from the camera.
+I happened to walk past that spot and, since I carried my camera with me that day, took a picture when I saw that angle, because I liked it and feel confident that no copyright entanglements disrupt showing just the bricks and foliage.
 But I can’t really provide anybody with the bricks or the lighting.

-So, the moral of that little story is that a universal Free Culture license needs to understand that distinction and require as much “source” as possible without requiring something that might not exist.
+The moral of that little story, then, could say that a universal Free Culture license needs to understand that distinction and require as much “source” as possible without requiring something that might not exist.

 Strong Copyleft and Reciprocation

-To get the definition out of the way, copyleft is a term used to contrast with copyright, typically to imply that a consumer has been granted limited rights over the work, provided that they extent those same rights to others.
+To get the definition out of the way, copyleft exists in contrast with copyright, typically to imply that a creator has granted consumers limited rights over the work, provided that the consumers extend those same rights to others.
 In other words, I share this blog with you and grant you the right to edit it and share it with others, if you want, but only if you give them the same rights as I’ve given you.

-I tend to suspect that most people who choose non-commercial licenses and even the ethical licenses are really looking to not be exploited.
-In that sense, I tend to agree with Question Copyright in the analysis that copyleft prevents exploitation more efficiently than commercial restrictions: Disney might easily roll the accounting dice to claim that their motion picture adaptation of your short story is technically a non-commercial use, but they will not put a public license on their movie for other people (and companies) to use.
+I tend to suspect that most people who choose non-commercial licenses and even the ethical licenses primarily seek to not risk the exploitation of the underlying work.
+In that sense, I tend to agree with Question Copyright in the analysis that copyleft prevents exploitation more efficiently than commercial restrictions: Disney might easily roll the accounting dice to claim that their motion picture adaptation of your short story technically resembles a non-commercial use to fit the license, but they will not put a public license on their movie for other people (and companies) to use and adapt.

-Similarly, I suspect that we can solve a lot of (though not all) Hippocratic-style issues by requiring that a derivative work publicly contributes its modifications back to the source project, assuming that they’re going to abide by the terms of the license at all.
-Even if they’re not ashamed to admit to what they’re doing with the code, contributing back gives the source project the ability to shame them in the public sphere.
+Similarly, I suspect that we can solve a lot of (though not all) Hippocratic-style issues by requiring that a derivative work publicly contributes its modifications back to the source project, assuming that they plan to abide by the terms of the license at all.
+Even if they don’t feel shame to admit to what they do with the code, contributing back gives the source project the ability to shame them in the public sphere.

 Clear Attribution Terms

-The MongoDB problem, as they’ve stated in various places, is a fear that an Amazon-like company will take their free product and sell access to it as part of a larger service like Amazon Web Services.
+The MongoDB problem, as they’ve stated in various places, stems from a fear that an Amazon-like company will take their free product and sell access to it as part of a larger service like Amazon Web Services.

-However, this seems to be the opposite of the intent of releasing a database management system at no cost.
-Hence, they relicensed their product to a custom license that is largely contradictory in that you can use the product for any purpose, but not for some purposes.
+However, this seems like the opposite of the intent of releasing a database management system at no cost.
+Hence, they re-licensed their product to a custom license that becomes largely contradictory, in that you can use the product for any purpose, but also not for some purposes.

-However, this is a problem of competition and monopolization.
-However, if we replaced the SSPL with a strong copyleft license requiring reciprocation (as in the previous section), then Amazon (or whoever) is required to contribute back the changes they make to more easily make the database available, so the database company knows about this “threat” (assuming it’s a threat) and can compete on technical terms.
+However, this really stems from a problem of competition and monopolization.
+However, if we replaced the SSPL with a strong copyleft license requiring reciprocation—as in the previous section—then they require Amazon (or whoever) to contribute back the changes they make to more easily make the database available, so the database company knows about this “threat” (assuming it constitutes a threat at all) and can compete on technical terms.
 And to take this a step further, if you can’t sign up for maybe-Amazon’s hypothetical not-MongoDB service without seeing a clear link to MongoDB, who can then try to offer the same service for a competitive price, then maybe-Amazon no longer has the feared unassailable monopoly position.

-There’s a related but distinct problem when it comes to physical objects.
+We see a related but distinct problem when it comes to physical objects.
 If I download a 3D model for the above book ring and print one on a 3D printer, the license requires attribution.
-That’s fine, but…where does one put legible attribution with a URL to the designer’s profile on an object so small, where the largest spaces should be smooth?
-The object has no attribution attached, so it technically can’t be used in a way that complies with the license without making changes.
+That works in theory, but…where does one put legible attribution with a URL to the designer’s profile on an object so small, where the largest spaces should have smooth surfaces?
+The object has no attribution attached, so we technically can’t use the design in a way that complies with its license without making changes.
 Licenses unfortunately ignore those issues, right now.

 Clear Patent/Trademark Guidance

 Mozilla often comes under fire for not wanting their brands associated with compiled binaries for which they can’t manage quality.
-This is technically true under most Free Software licenses (the GPL has an explicit option to refuse to “grant rights under trademark law”), but people only seem to notice it when certain organizations and licenses are involved.
+Technically, most Free Software licenses have this issue—the GPL has an explicit option to refuse to “grant rights under trademark law,” for example—but people only seem to notice it when certain organizations and licenses involve themselves.

-Patents are a similar issue, with some licenses specifically making patent grants and others…not so much.
+Patents create a similar issue, with some licenses specifically making patent grants and others…not so much.
 For example, the GPLv3 says:

 When you distribute a covered work, you grant a patent license to the recipient, and to anyone that receives any version of the work, permitting, for any and all versions of the covered work, all activities allowed or contemplated by this License, such as installing, running and distributing versions of the work, and using their output.
 This patent license is nonexclusive, royalty-free and worldwide, and covers all patent claims you control or have the right to sublicense, at the time you distribute the covered work or in the future, that would be infringed or violated by the covered work or any reasonably contemplated use of the covered work.